ipopescu/docs/source/docs/casper/developers/json-rpc/types_chain.md

     * `version` The package version.
 If `None`, the latest enabled version is implied.

-* `PackageAlias` The alias and optional version identifying the package.
+* `ByPackageName` The alias and optional version identifying the package.

-    Required parameters for `packagealias`
+    Required Parameters:

-    * `alias` The package alias.
+    * `name` The package name.

-    Optional parameters:
+    Optional Parameters:

     * `version` The package version.
 If `None`, the latest enabled version is implied.